Kohlrabi is ready for harvest 40 to 80 or more days after sowing depending on the variety.

 - Harvest giant kohlrabi varieties when they are 8 to 10 inches (20-25 cm) in diameter.

-- Kohlrabi that ripens in mild and cool weather will be tastier than kohlrabi that matures in warm and hot weather.
+- Kohlrabi that ripens in mild and cool weather will be tastier than kohlrabi which matures in warm and hot weather.
 Where summers are cool, grow kohlrabi spring through autumn.
 Where summers are hot, grow kohlrabi in fall and winter.

 - Kohlrabi that matures in cool weather can remain in the ground until temperatures fall into the 20°sF (-6°C).
 Garden-stored kohlrabi can freeze once or twice in winter and still be edible.